fgh1999/FedTruthFinderImpl/README.md

 |----------------------------|-----------|----------|---------|
 | Total Amount \(byte\)      | 107031541 | 63461454 | 7600523 |

+Thus, we can figure out such estimations:

+* an approximate amount of data transmitted through *master* in one iteration: 317,300 B, i.e. 309.86 KB
+* an approximate amount of data transmitted through one *slave* in one iteration: 38,000 B, i.e. 37.11 KB

 *Note*: Since slaves are similar, here we just provide the data amount of slave_1.
 If you are interested in the other slaves', you can utilize [the network packet set](./result/200.zip).